alxfed/alxfed.github.io/_posts/2024-02-03-How-to-show-your-work.markdown

     I lead the dialogue, interpret and communicate interim outcomes, and iterate the process as needed to attain a concrete outcome.
 </pre>
+&nbsp;&nbsp;&nbsp;&nbsp;AI Dialog Facilitator performs the following tasks:
+* Formulates tasks for the AI model(s) used by the company, ensuring a reasonable expectation of success.
+* Collects and organizes materials and data to provide descriptive context and documented precedents for interactions with the company’s AI.
+* Recommends the appropriate form of interaction with AI for each task, such as one-on-one dialogue, group conversation with AI, or multilateral conversation involving multiple copies of AI with adversarial instructions and one or more humans.
+* Sets up and moderates the course of all these types of interactions, documenting the stages of conversations, AI responses, and momentary decisions made by the human participants.
-&nbsp;&nbsp;&nbsp;&nbsp;This is how it happens.
-Also, it is important to explain to the client from the very beginning, that AI Dialog Facilitator reports directly to the CEO, President, or Chairman of the board.
-They need to know the results first.
+The AI Dialog Facilitator reports directly to the CEO, President, or Chairman of the board.

+This is how it happens.